 There are probably many things and people you have to juggle, especially if you have a job and/or family obligations competing for your time.
-And I know it is going to be hard to find the time you need, especially in the beginning, to develop a writing habit.
-It's not easy, and believe me, I know it's not.
+And it might be hard for you to find the time you need, especially in the beginning, to develop a writing habit.
+It's not easy, and believe me, I know it's not easy.
 But I’ve discovered that one of the most important things you can do when embarking upon a new writing project is to make sure you spend at least some time, every day, writing.
 You don't have to have a whole lot of time, at first, when you're trying to develop a writing habit.
-You may not even have devote big chunks of time that you can devote to your project in the beginning.
-Then again, you may have more time to write some days than you will have on other days.
-Work with the time you have.
-At this stage, it is much more important for you to develop a writing habit that you feed every day, no matter how much time you have to feed it, than it is to have a set amount of time every day devoted to writing your book.
-Don't feel defeated that you can't devote one, two, or three hours a day to your writing.
+You may not even have big chunks of time you can devote to your writing project in the beginning.
+You may have more time to write some days than you will have on other days, and what I am saying to you is that you must work with the time you have.
+In the beginning stages of developing a writing habit, it is much more important to feed your habit every day, no matter how much time you have to feed it, than it is to have a set amount of time every day to devote to writing.
+Don't feel defeated that you can't devote one, two, or three hours a day to writing.
 In the beginning, just be sure to devote some time to it, every day.

 Many experts will say that you should try to spend an hour or two each day writing.
 They will often recommend a ritualistic routine to provide you with the time and the regimen you need to write a book.
-And while I agree with this advice, in theory, in the practical work-a-day world, I know it can be next to impossible to keep such “dreamlike” reality going on in your own “reality” for more than a few days.
+And while I agree with this advice, in theory, in the practical work-a-day world, I know it can be next to impossible to keep such “dreamlike” reality going on in your "real world" for more than a few days.
 That’s why I recommend that you write when you can, for as much time as you can, every day.
 If you have only thirty minutes on Monday to devote to writing, then spend thirty minutes writing.
 If you have an hour on Tuesday while your spouse and kids are out of the house, then on that day, spend an hour completely absorbed in writing.
-My point is, I believe it’s better to spend thirty minutes or an hour of quality time getting written something you’ve been itching to write about all day, than to become frustrated because you can’t regularly find two or three hours of time for writing.
-If you’re like me, the stress and the frustration will only make you come to dread the very idea of having to find time to write, and you’ll soon abandon your dream of writing.
+My point is, it’s better to spend thirty minutes or an hour of quality time writing something you’ve been itching to write about all day, than to become frustrated because you can’t regularly find two or three hours of time for writing.
+If you’re like me, the stress and the frustration of trying to find two or three hours every day will only make you come to dread the very idea of writing, and if you allow yourself to get caught up in this frustration, you’ll soon abandon your writing dream.

 1. Prioritize where possible.
 On the weekend, take a few moments to think about the week ahead.
 Make a list, first, of the things you must do.
 Next, write down the things you want to do, and finally, the things you’ll do if you have the time.
 Once the week begins, spend the bulk of your time and energy on those things that are “musts,” and get as many of the other things done as possible, if they are really important to you.